 Charles "Charlie" Brown

-Charlie Brown: "I'd like to be President or a five-star general or a big-time operator...
+Charlie Brown: I'd like to be President or a five-star general or a big-time operator...

-Patty and Violet: (simultaneously) "Hello, there, Charlie Brown!"
+Patty and Violet: (simultaneously) Hello, there, Charlie Brown!

-Patty: "That Charlie Brown's a good guy, isn't he?"
+Patty: That Charlie Brown's a good guy, isn't he?

-Violet: "He sure is!
-Good Ol' Charlie Brown."
+Violet: He sure is!
+Good Ol' Charlie Brown.

-Charlie Brown: "But that's all I'll ever be...
-Just Good Ol' Charlie Brown..."
+Charlie Brown: But that's all I'll ever be...
+Just Good Ol' Charlie Brown...

 Perhaps one of the most famous comic strip characters in history.
 "Good Ol'" Charlie Brown is the star of the strip.
-He's the kind who never has things go his way.
+He's the kid who never has things go his way.
 Running Gags